HolboxAI/newberryai/README.md

 - `ExcelO` - Get excel formula AI assistance
 - `bill_extract` - Extract and analyze medical bill data
 - `coder` - Analyze code and help you with coding as debugger
+- `speech_to_speech` - Launch the real-time Speech-to-Speech assistant.

 #### Compliance Checker